target-san/Gateway/README.md

 ## TODO list

-1. Test with non-overworld dimensions - namely End, ExtraUtilities' Deep Dark and Mystcraft ages.
-   EDIT: End tested, Deep Dark tested, works nicely.
-2. End: gateway shouldn't be openable until dragin is dead
+1. End: gateway shouldn't be openable until dragin is dead
-3. End, Nether: achievements
+2. End, Nether: achievements
-4. Some kind of locator tool - click on block in any world, then see corresponding search volume in Nether being visualized.
+3. Some kind of locator tool - click on block in any world, then see corresponding search volume in Nether being visualized.
-5. Some method of less lossy gateway shutdown.
+4. Some method of less lossy gateway shutdown.
+5. Biometric control - check who can pass and who can't.
+Want to use existing biometrics API.
 6. Maybe, an OP variant which can be placed anywhere.